Active Directory authentication for Azure Database for MySQL - Flexible Server

-Microsoft Azure Active Directory (Azure AD) authentication is a mechanism of connecting to Azure Database for PostgreSQL using identities defined in Azure AD.
-With Azure AD authentication, you can manage database user identities and other Microsoft services in a central location, which simplifies permission management.
+Microsoft Entra authentication is a mechanism of connecting to Azure Database for MySQL - Flexible Server using identities defined in Microsoft Entra ID.
+With Microsoft Entra authentication, you can manage database user identities and other Microsoft services in a central location, simplifying permission management.

 - Authentication of users across Azure Services in a uniform way